Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 C

-CPU laneorchestration · SIMD
+CPU laneorchestration · SIMD (one op, many lanes)

 E